Virtual

 Distance - Your horse may like certain distances more than others.

-Surface - Your horse may prefer Dirt or Turf or he may not care.
+Surface - Your horse may prefer dirt or turf or it may not care.

-Track Conditions - Some horses run better under certain conditions.
+Track Conditions - Some horses run better under certain track conditions.

-Weight - Some horses carry additional weight better or worse than others.
+Weight Carried - Some horses carry additional weight better or worse than others.

 Blinkers - Blinkers are used to narrow a horse's line of sight.
 Some will perform better with blinkers and others will not like them.